willdurand/Hateoas/README.md

 ```

 The `$hateoas` object is an instance of `JMS\Serializer\SerializerInterface`,
-part of the Serializer library.
-Hateoas does not come with its own serializer,
+coming from the Serializer library.
+Hateoas does not come with its own
-it simply hooks into the JMS Serializer one.
+serializer, it simply hooks into the JMS Serializer one.

-Hateoas uses the [Hypertext Application
+By default, Hateoas uses the [Hypertext Application
 Language](http://stateless.co/hal_specification.html) (HAL) for JSON
 serialization: